retromcorg/RetroMC-AutoDelete/README.md

 ### config.json

-- edit `EXAMPLE-config.json` and add your token, application ID, the channel you want to delete messages in, and any user IDs you would like to bypass
+- edit `EXAMPLE-config.json` and add your token, application ID, the channel you want to delete messages in, and any message IDs you would like to bypass
 - rename `EXAMPLE-config.json` to `config.json`

 - should look like this, put all IDs and tokens within the empty double quotes